 • 1 cup crushed corn chips such as Fritos

-• Sliced scallions green onions
+• garnishes: sour cream, cilantro, scallions or green onions

 Instructions

 • Heat a large skillet over medium heat.
-Add the oil, onion and diced jalapeno.
-Cook the onion and jalapeno, stirring occasionally, until translucent and fragrant, about 4-5 minutes.
+Add the oil, onion, and diced jalapeño.
+Cook the onion and jalapeño, stirring occasionally, until translucent and fragrant, about 4-5 minutes.
 Transfer the cooked vegetables to a paper towel.

 • Add the ground beef to the skillet and cook, breaking the beef apart, until lightly browned.
 If there is just a small amount of rendered fat in the pan, no need to drain.